 - Short, sharp articles work best.
-No more than around 750 words is probably advisable.
+Between 750-1000 words is probably advisable.
 You will find it is surprisingly difficult to write short pieces but this is important.

-- Short quotations and lots of links to relevant sources are very important on the internet.
+- Quotations and lots of links to relevant sources are very important on the internet.

 - The regular Free Movement audience read the blog because it provides useful and interesting information and/or it injects some humour.
 At least try and provide busy immigration practitioners with useful information and practical guidance, otherwise your article is likely to be rejected.